iLVL-Key/FFXI/addons/Jingle/readme.md

 ## Features ##
  - Tells you distance and direction to target when found.
+ - 3 types of targets:
+   - **Permanent** - Found in all zones.
+   - **Zone** - Only found within a specified zone.
+   - **Temporary** - Only found until removed or you change zones.
  - Plays only once until the target moves out of range again.
-   - Flood Delay setting so a Target right at the edge of nearby distance won't spam.
- - Will work using names, IDs, or Hex IDs (great for NM placeholders).
+ - Works using names, IDs, or Hex IDs (great for NM placeholders).
-   - Leave blank to use your current cursor target.
- - Can specify a sound to play for each target.
+ - Specify an optional specific sound to play for each target.
-   - Not including a specific sound to play will set to the default.wav sound.
+   - Plays the default.wav sound if no sound specified.
  - Will play any .wav file you save to the /data/sounds folder.

 ## Commands ##